UnexceptedSpectic/BioLockJ/mkdocs/user-guide/docs/GENERATED/biolockj.module.getData.sra/SraMetaData.md

 `#BioModule biolockj.module.getData.sra.SraMetaData`

 ## Description
-Extract and save all relevant metadata from copy of SRAmetadb.sqlite.
+Extract metadata via pysradb from local copy of SRAmetadb.sqlite.

 ## Properties
 *Properties are the `name=value` pairs in the [configuration](../../../Configuration#properties) file.*